NaseemaO/Air-Quality-Predictions-in-Beijing/README.md

     * Exception: Year 2013 and part of  2015 drops in March, re-peaks in June, declines and re-peaks in September.
     * Year 2015 continues its decline after June and follows the overall trend after.

-  * Temperatures in the warmer months may be a contributing feature for increaseing the O3 measures in the warmer summer months.
+  * Temperatures in the warmer months may be a contributing feature for increasing the O3 measures in the warmer summer months.
-  Simple Linear Regression does show a positive correlation that as temperature rises, so do the Ozone measures.
+  Simple Linear Regression does show a positive correlation that as temperature rises, so do the O3 measures.

 * Neural Networks Model:
  Neural Networks models consistently starting with a Mean Absolute Error (MAE) value around 56 and failed to optimize/learn during training.
 Optimization attempts included: parsing of data, addition of relative humidity, one hot encoding of chronological information, varying optimizer functions, metrics, number of epochs, number of layers and nodes, and an autotuning search.
 Given the MAE value and failure to learn, the neural network models fail to predict the O3 values for this dataset.